tabularelf/Slice/1.0.0/Slice.md

 |---|---|---|
 |`N/A`|||

-Gets the current horizontal speed.
+Gets the current vertical speed.

 ### `.GetShader()`